Where I grew up in rural Oregon people denied the Holocaust. I experienced a lot of…

 Fast forward to my time as a Mifgash on Birthright Israel, the idea of a higher purpose hit me in a new way.

 He pulled out of his pocket the three nametags of his fallen friends.
-He had been carrying them with him since their deaths, unsure what to do with them.
+Since their deaths, he had been carrying them with him, unsure what to do with them.
 He ended up choosing to bury those three nametags at Mt.
 Herzl.
 It was a way for him to finally process his loss and get a sense of peace after repressing his emotions for so long.

-As he was telling us of this moment, he started crying, I started crying, and everyone else started crying and feeling vulnerable.
+As he told us of this moment, he started crying, I started crying, and everyone else started crying and feeling vulnerable.
 Nonetheless, everyone felt fully supported by one another.
 It was amazing to see people come together as a family and create a space for healing.

 At this moment of my trip, I realized that my work as a soldier was more than fighting solely for the land of Israel.
-On top of fighting for land, I found a higher purpose in fighting for people such as my Birthright Israel friends and Jews around the world.
+On top of fighting for land, I found a higher purpose in fighting for people such as my Birthright Israel friends and Jews worldwide.
 Perhaps, I would have never come to this conclusion without my Birthright experience.
-I was not just fighting for land; I was and still am fighting for the Jewish people all over the world.
+I was not just fighting for land; I was and still am fighting for the Jewish people worldwide.
 Regardless of where we are born and the color of our skin, we all have one shared history.

 It has been five years since the trip, and we are still the bests of friends and stay in touch.
 We all left that trip, realizing how much we need each other, regardless of the place from where we come.
 We are all Jewish and family and realizing that made my actions much more meaningful and provided me with a new purpose.

 Birthright Israel is not merely a 10-day trip.
 Instead, it brings Jewish people from all over the world to realize that they have a family to which they belong.
-Birthright is about understanding that Israel is a place where we can all connect and where Jewish people from all over the world will always have a warm place.
-And as for me, my experience made me realize that as an Israeli, there is a bigger family and purpose to which I contribute.
+Birthright Israel is about understanding that Israel is a place where we can all connect and where Jewish people from all over the world will always have a warm place.
+And as for me, my experience made me realize that there is a bigger family and purpose to which I contribute as an Israeli.